Sima Urale: Career

 She directed the documentary Velvet Dreams which screened on the Work of Art series on TVNZ as well as film festivals.
-Velvet Dreams featured the work of New Zealand artist Charles McFee a painter of kitch velvet paintings portraying bare breasted South Seas maidens.
+Velvet Dreams featured the work of New Zealand artist Charles McFee a painter of kitsch velvet paintings portraying bare breasted South Seas maidens.
 It won Best Documentary, Golden Sheaf Award at the Yorkton Film Festival (1997) in Canada.
 In 2001, she wrote and directed the short film Still Life about an elderly couple dealing with euthanasia.
 Still Life won Best Short Film at the Montreal World Film Festival and a Special Recognition Awards at the Locarno Film Festival.
 She also directed Hip Hop NZ, a television documentary featuring the country's hip hop icons including Che Fu, DLT (musician) from Upper Hutt Posse and Tha Feelstyle.
 In 2008, she directed the short film Coffee and Allah which won a number of awards including Best Short Film at Cinema of Muslim Golden Minbar, RUSSIA.
 She directed the feature film Apron Strings (2008) produced by Rachel Gardner and written by Dianne Taylor and Schuchi Kothari.
 The film won Best Actor, Best Actress, Best Cinematography and Best Designer at the Qantas Film & TV Awards (2009).